quiverteam/Engine/README.md

 3. Run src/\_create\_allprojects.bat

-4. Open the soltion created, and build the "Game" folder in the solution in Release - Win32, or more projects if you want.
+4. Open the solution created, and build the "Game" folder in the solution in Release - Win32, or more projects if you want.

 #### OPTIONAL - Building Shaders: